 What happens to one’s sense of autonomy when the horror scenario of a Black Mirror episode may become reality in China ?
 When world leaders withdraw from nuclear and climate treaties, our faith in humanity is at stake.
 When we entrust our children to a babysitter, we don’t want to worry all night.
 And when you are being anesthetized for a major surgery, you want to feel comfortable putting your life in the doctors’ hands.
 Or for many, in God’s hands.

-iBeleggen, a Dutch asset management company, clearly understands what matters most to its clients.
+iBeleggen, a Dutch asset management company, clearly understands what matters most to its customers.
 Their tag line reads “the best thing we can earn is trust”.
 The Blockchain was designed to eradicate unethical human interventions, by enforcing data integrity between decentralized nodes.
 And the man who invented the world wide web 30 years ago, Tim Berners-Lee, is now aiming to re-invent it by safeguarding our privacy with the Solid project .
 The Public Spaces initiative is striving for something similar.

 Trust as KPI: introducing ‘trust score’

 On who (or what) do we rely for our privacy, information, technology, assets and health?
 I expect there will be an age in which trust becomes more valued than ever.
 This idea isn’t new, and has been described before.
 Edelman publishes its Trust Barometer yearly.
 And a company like TrustPilot calls upon the wisdom of the crowds by enabling trust ratings.

 Brands can (or even should) measure trust by adding a ‘trust score’ to their KPI framework.
 I have seen several definitions and calculation methods, but this long read by the Institute for PR will give you a good head start.